A review of biosecurity import requirements for fresh avocado fruit from Chile

 We will conduct the risk analysis in three key steps:

-- Release the final report (expected in late 2019), following consideration of stakeholder comments.
+- 3. Release the final report (expected in the first half of 2020), following consideration of stakeholder comments.

 Purpose of this risk analysis